-Hofstra Passes Another Early-Season Test in Home Opener - NY Sports Day
+Hofstra Passes Another Early-Season Test In Home Opener - NY Sports Day

 A pair of Slazinski free throws tied the game for a final time with 58.6 seconds left, but with a nice cross-court pass from the right side, Estrada found Thomas, who put the Pride ahead to stay, 79-76, on a left corner 3-pointer with 35.2 seconds to go.

 Before that shot, during a timeout, “I told them to keep fighting and to stay with it,” Claxton recalled.
-He added, “This is our game.
+He told the Pride, “This is our game.
 We came too far to let this one go.
 I think that’s when Tyler came down and hit that big 3, and we didn’t look back from there.”

-A Joseph layup brought Iona back within one and just before Hofstra was called for a five-second violation, but Dubar found a streaking Thomas on an inbound pass.
+A Joseph layup brought Iona back within one and just before Hofstra might have been called for a five-second violation, Dubar found a streaking Thomas on an inbound pass.
 Thomas passed to Estrada, who was fouled and calmly sank two free throws with 9.3 seconds remaining.

 A missed 3-pointer at the other end led to an Iona foul and two Plotnikov free throws to ice the game.